[Ultimate]{class="badge positive"}

 Retrieve your account identifier retrieve-your-account-identifier

-You must retrieve your account identifier from the Snowflake UI dashboard because you will be using the account identifier to authenticate your Snowflake instance on Experience Platform.
+You must retrieve your account identifier from the Snowflake UI dashboard as you will be using this to authenticate your Snowflake instance on Experience Platform.

 To retrieve your account identifier:

-• In the left navigation, select Accounts, followed by Active Accounts from the header.
+• In the left navigation, select Accounts and then select Active Accounts from the header.

 • Next, select the information icon and then select and copy the domain name of the current URL.